-Recommendation

-The Committee is asked to RESOLVE that planning permission be granted subject to the following conditions.
+Recor Recommendation Committee is asked to RESOLVE that planning permission be ed subject to the following conditions.
 1. The development hereby permitted shall be commenced before the expiration of three years beginning with the date of this permission.
 Reason: To comply with S91 of the Town and Country Planning Act 1990 as amended by S51 of the Planning and Compulsory Purchase Act 2004.

-2. The development hereby permitted shall be carried out in accordance with drawings:

-Received by the Local Planning Authority on 21 January 2021:

-• Site Location Plan (1:1000)

-Received by the Local Planning Authority on 18 March 2021:

-- Proposed Floor and Roof Plans

-- Proposed Elevations

-- Proposed Block Plan (1:200)

-Reason: For the avoidance of doubt.

-3. The extension and dormers hereby approved shall be constructed using bricks and tiles to match the main house.
+2. The development hereby permitted shall be carried out in accordance with drawings: Received by the Local Planning Authority on 21 January 2021: Site Location Plan (1:1000) Received by the Local Planning Authority on 12 March 2021: Proposed Floor and Roof Plans Proposed Elevations Received by the Local Planning Authority on 15 March 2021: Proposed Block Plan (1:200) Reason: For the avoidance of doubt.
+5. The extension and dormers hereby approved shall be constructed using bricks and tiles to match the main house.
 Reason: To ensure a satisfactory standard of appearance is achieved and in accordance with Policy 17 of the Part 2 Local Plan (2019) and Policy 10 of the Broxtowe Aligned Core Strategy (2014).

-NOTES TO APPLICANT

-1. The Council has acted positively and proactively in the determination of this application by working to determine it within the agreed determination timescale.
+NOTES TO APPLICANT 1.
+The Council has acted positively and proactively in the determination of this application by working to determine it within the agreed determination timescale.

-Legend
+Planning Committee

+Map